-Woodard Creek is a small headwater stream originating in the bluffs above Homer, Alaska.
+Woodard Creek is a small stream with headwaters originating in the bluffs above Homer, Alaska.
 The short and steep creek flows approximately 2.2 miles before terminating in Kachemak Bay, draining about 0.6 square miles (384 acres) (Lord 2016).